oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

 In this section we will create a wallet for each CDB.
 For ease of execution, all steps needed have been provided in the script below

-1. Create Wallet for CDB1, which has PDB1
+1. Create a wallet for CDB1, which has PDB1

     ```
     <copy>